 Without evidence of causation and damages, you cannot recover compensation for a personal injury claim.

 In addition to proving the other party was negligent, you must also file a timely claim to recover money for an accident or injury.
 Missouri’s statute of limitations restricts the time you have to file a personal injury claim.

 Failing to file a claim before the deadline means the court may dismiss your case, even if you have evidence proving you deserve compensation for your injuries.

 For most personal injury claims, the deadline to file a lawsuit is five years from the injury date.
 However, that deadline could be shorter in some cases.
-Therefore, it is generally in a victim’s best interest to talk with a personal injury attorney as soon as possible.
+Therefore, it is generally in a victim’s best interest to talk with a St. Louis injury lawyer as soon as possible.